Cancer

 About Cancer

-Cancer is a condition where cells in a specific part of the body grow and reproduce uncontrollably.
-The cancerous cells can invade and destroy surrounding healthy tissue, including organs.
+Cancer is when cells in a part of the body grow and multiply uncontrollably.
+These cancer cells can invade and damage nearby healthy tissue, including organs.

-Cancer sometimes begins in one part of the body before spreading to other areas.
-This process is known as metastasis.
-There are over 200 different types of cancer, each with its own methods of diagnosis and treatment.
+Cancer can start in one part of the body and then spread to other areas.
+This spreading is called metastasis.
+There are over 200 types of cancer, each with its own ways of being diagnosed and treated.

 Making some simple changes to your lifestyle can significantly reduce your risk of developing cancer: